korningf/git-pass/README.md

 Git-Pass is a port of the POSIX pass command (aka password-store) for GitBash and Powershell.

-It is meant for institutional thin-client desktops that only allow a minimal GitBash shell.
+It is meant for institutional thin-client windows PCs that only allow a minimal GitBash shell.